Sumin2ne/Lee_s_LinaresRico_MJ/README.md

 ## House is better! - Maria Jose Linares Rico

 In my opinion, living on a house is better than an apartment.
 Houses are usually bigger than apartments.
 Houses have more space.
 Usually houses have a big backyard and a big frontyard.
+That's why I think houses are better!

 ![oops, image not found](img/awesome_house.jpeg "House Image")

-## Apartment is better! -Sumin Lee
+## Apartment is better! - Sumin Lee

 I prefer living in an apartment than living in a house.
 It is becouse if I live in a house there are some stuff like housekeeping and gardening for maintating good condition of house.
 But if I live an apartment I don't need to work for my house.